 This is a whole house filter that will filter out iron, sulfur, and manganese.
 If you have a rotten egg smell from your water or orange stains in your toilet, sinks, or shower, this filter will remove that from the well water.

-It uses air injection technology to efficiently remove the above contaminants.
-There is a filter media that is included in the kit that will last five years before needing to be replaced.
+It uses air injection technology to remove the above contaminants efficiently.
+A filter media is included in the kit that will last five years before needing to be replaced.
 It comes with a digital controller that will automatically backwash the filter media.

 The kit comes with a tank, media, riser, air injection head, and a bypass valve.
 It is simple to install and should not need someone to do it professionally.